Data access panel

 Member from 21 July 2015 (current chair)

 Barry Brown is one of New Zealand’s leading corporate lawyers and has advised on many of the country’s biggest deals over the past 30 years.
 Barry joined Chapman Tripp in 1972 and became a partner in 1980.
 Barry is now a consultant in Chapman Tripp’s corporate and commercial team, which advises New Zealand and multi-national clients on mergers and acquisitions, as well as securities law.
 During his time with Chapman Tripp, Barry has been Chairman of the Board and Managing Partner of the firm’s Wellington office.
-Barry is a director of the New Zealand Racing Board, the Auditor Oversight Committee of the New Zealand Financial Markets Authority and a former member of the New Zealand Stock Exchange’s Market Surveillance Panel.
+Barry is a member of the Auditor Oversight Committee of the New Zealand Financial Markets Authority and a former member of the New Zealand Stock Exchange’s Market Surveillance Panel.
 Barry holds a law degree with honours from Victoria University of Wellington.

 Member from 29 June 2018